jmanthony3/Archimedes/docs/class/engr-837-001-materials-characterization-methods/lecture-19-xrd-pattern-formation.md

 <!-- 20221019T09:44 -->
 # Lecture 19: XRD Pattern Formation
 ## Objectives
-- Introduce techniques in pattern analysis and peak identification
+- Introduce techniques in pattern analysis and peak identification.
-- Consider example of complex structures and phase mixtures
+- Consider example of complex structures and #phase-mixtures.
-- Discuss method for determining composition and standards of analysis
+- Discuss method for determining composition and standards of analysis.

 ## Data acquisition
 The incident x-rays produce varying intensity at the detector.
 The angular position ($2\theta$) corresponds to the intensity.
 Angles at which the x-rays strongly reflect are indicative of a #lattice-orientation that satisfies [Bragg diffraction](bragg-diffraction.md) ($d$ and $\theta$):
-- In #single-crystals, the orientation of the crystal also effects the outcome
+- In #single-crystals, the orientation of the crystal also effects the outcome.
-- #polycrystalline samples (e.g. powder) will have a distribution of orientations such that some portion of the material will have crystals orientated at a favorable position
+- #polycrystalline samples (e.g. powder) will have a distribution of orientations such that some portion of the material will have crystals orientated at a favorable position.

 The sample volume being analyzed changes with angle (both area and depth): non-homogeneous materials may be particularly affected.

 !!! note Skipping Rocks and X-Rays
-    X-rays are generated as the #electron-beam skims off the surface of the material, much like you skip a rock on a pond.
+    #x-ray-generation as the #electron-beam skims off the surface of the material, much like you skip a rock on a pond.

 ## Scan parameters
 The #XRD scans a user-defined range of angles (e.g. $2\theta \in [20, 120]\degree$).
 The diffractometer may be set to measure continuously or in incremental steps.
 The overall scan time determines the signal intensity: longer time *can* reduce the background contribution, but not guaranteed.
-Large interplanar spacing corresponds to low angles (as $d$ increases, $\theta$ decreases for fixed $\lambda$): think back to [reciprocal space](reciprocal-space.md) in #TEM [diffraction patterns](lecture-16-tem-diffraction-patterns.md).
+Large interplanar spacing corresponds to low angles (as $d$ increases, $\theta$ decreases for fixed $\lambda$): think back to [reciprocal space](reciprocal-space.md) in #TEM #diffraction-pattern.
 Each #crystal-structure will produce reflections of relative intensities at specific angles: not just where, but with corresponding peak heights.

 ## Peak detection